 The said Ecuadorian network has been importing Philippine teleseryes since 2019, and one of its recent offerings is “Un don verdadero” or “The Gift” starring Alden Richards.

 Ecuavisa is not the only Ecuadorian television channel that ventured into the teleserye business.
-Stated-owned TC Televisión also adapted several of GMA’s and ABS-CBN’s hit teleseryes: “Quédate a mi lado” or “Hindi Ko Kayang Iwan Ka” starring Yasmien Kurdi, “La promesa” or “Pangako Sa ’Yo” starring Daniel Padilla and Kathryn Bernardo, “Corazones cruzados” or “Dahil May Isang Ikaw” starring Kristine Hermosa and Jericho Rosales, “Un corazón especial” or “My Special Tatay” starring Ken Chan, “Un amor más grande” or “Onanay” starring Jo Berry and Mikee Quintos, “Puentes de amor” or “Bridges of Love” starring Maja Salvador and Jericho Rosales and “Dulce vengaza” or “Ika-6 na Utos” starring Ryza Cenon and Sunshine Dizon.
-“Dulce vengaza” was a success — just like the original version — that Ecuavisa also aired it.
+State-owned TC Televisión also adapted several of GMA’s and ABS-CBN’s hit teleseryes: “Quédate a mi lado” or “Hindi Ko Kayang Iwan Ka” starring Yasmien Kurdi, “La promesa” or “Pangako Sa ’Yo” starring Daniel Padilla and Kathryn Bernardo, “Corazones cruzados” or “Dahil May Isang Ikaw” starring Kristine Hermosa and Jericho Rosales, “Un corazón especial” or “My Special Tatay” starring Ken Chan, “Un amor más grande” or “Onanay” starring Jo Berry and Mikee Quintos, “Puentes de amor” or “Bridges of Love” starring Maja Salvador and Jericho Rosales and “Dulce venganza” or “Ika-6 na Utos” starring Ryza Cenon and Sunshine Dizon.
+“Dulce venganza” was a success — just like the original version — that Ecuavisa also aired it.